Mississippi (Pussycat song): History

-Werner Theunissen wrote "Mississippi" in 1969 being inspired by the Bee Gees song "Massachusetts".
+Werner Theunissen wrote "Mississippi" in 1969 after being inspired by the Bee Gees song "Massachusetts".
 The song grabbed EMI Bovema's attention, and they decided to sign the band.
 By December 1975, the song had topped the Dutch Singles Chart.
-Its international success came in 1976, when it reached number one in Belgium, Germany, Ireland, New Zealand, Norway, South Africa, Switzerland, and the United Kingdom, as well as number two in Australia, number four in Austria, and number six in Sweden.
+Its international success came in 1976, when it reached number one in Belgium, Germany, Ireland, New Zealand, Norway, South Africa, Switzerland and the United Kingdom, as well as number two in Australia, number four in Austria, and number six in Sweden.
 In South Africa, "Mississippi" was the highest-selling single of 1977.
 It is estimated to have sold five million copies worldwide.
 Outside the Netherlands, Pussycat would later achieve more number-one singles in New Zealand and South Africa, but in most territories, "Mississippi" was their highest-charting effort.

 In the UK, the song was promoted by John Saunders Hughes through a Liverpool radio station.
 The lyrics are about the history of music, and how rock music became more popular than country music.